Kelly Shackelford, Esq.

 Justin Butterfield, Esq.

-Justin Butterfield, Esq., graduated from Harvard Law School in 2007.
+Justin Butterfield, Esq., is Senior Counsel and Director of Research and Education for Liberty Institute.
+He graduated from Harvard Law School in 2007.
 During his time at Harvard, Mr. Butterfield served as the student coordinator for the Veritas Forum, was a member of the Federalist Society, and was heavily involved with the Harvard Law School Christian Fellowship.
 He is also a Blackstone Fellow.
 A native Texan, Mr. Butterfield completed his undergraduate studies at the University of Texas at El Paso where he graduated summa cum laude, with honors, and University Banner Bearer with a bachelor’s degree in Electrical Engineering.

-In addition to his practice in the area of religious liberty, Mr. Butterfield co-authored two scholarly articles: “The Light of Accountability: Why Partisan Elections Are the Best Method of Judicial Selection,” published in The Advocate, and “The Parsonage Exemption Deserves Broad Protection,” published in the Texas Journal of Law and Public Policy.
+In addition to his practice in the area of religious liberty, Mr. Butterfield co-authored two scholarly articles: “The Light of Accountability: Why Partisan Elections Are the Best Method of Judicial Selection,” published in The Advocate, and “The Parsonage Exemption Deserves Broad Protection,” published in the Texas Review of Law & Politics.

 Jeremiah G. Dys, Esq.

-Jeremiah G. Dys, Esq., joined Liberty Institute in 2013 after six years of serving as president and general counsel of the Family Policy Council of West Virginia.
+Jeremiah G. Dys, Esq., is Senior Counsel for Liberty Institute.
+He joined Liberty Institute in 2013 after six years of serving as president and general counsel of the Family Policy Council of West Virginia.

 Mr. Dys graduated from Taylor University with a Bachelor of Arts, cum laude, degree in Communication Studies while concentrating his minor study in U.S. History and Philosophy.
 During his undergraduate career, Dys also studied at the American Studies Program in Washington, D.C. where he interned with the late David Orgon Coolidge as part of the Marriage Law Project of the Ethics and Public Policy Center.